grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

      kubectl --context "$CONTEXT" --namespace "$NAMESPACE" get pods -l name=querier --no-headers | head -1 | awk '{print $1}' | xargs -I {} kubectl --context "$CONTEXT" --namespace "$NAMESPACE" delete pod {}
      ```

-  2. Consider to change the gossip-ring selector label from some deployments, up until the number of matching pods
+  2. Consider changing the gossip-ring selector label from some deployments, up until the number of matching pods
      goes below 1000.
-This should be a temporarily workaround, and you should revert it once you upgrade Kubernetes to
+This should be a temporary workaround, and you should revert it once you upgrade Kubernetes to
      a version with the bug fixed.

      If you're using jsonnet, you can do: